gelilaa/team-workflow/development-strategy.md

 ### Repository

-1. Created a new repository [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [this template](https://github.com/hackyourfuturebelgium/w3-validation-template)
+1. Created a new repository generated from [this template](https://github.com/hackyourfuturebelgium/w3-validation-template)
 1. Clone the repository
 1. Copy-paste the markdown from this file to the empty `development-strategy.md` file in the new repo
-1. Add [this wireframe](./wireframe.gif) into your new repo
+1. Add [this wireframe](./wireframe.gif) into new repo
 1. Start your README file
 1. Push the changes
 1. turn on GitHub Pages